Internet-Draft SPICE SD-CWT February 2025

 Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-This Internet-Draft will expire on 31 May 2025.
+This Internet-Draft will expire on 23 August 2025.

 Table of Contents